Reese Wynans: 1992–2015: Country Music

+2015-present

 In 2015, he became the touring keyboard player for blues rock guitarist Joe Bonamassa.
-Wynans had previously played keyboards on Bonamassa's 2014 album Different Shades of Blue and his "Muddy Wolf" tour, where Bonamassa played songs originally recorded by Muddy Waters and Howlin' Wolf.
-Wynans appeared with Bonamassa on his winter 2016 tour and featured on his album.
-And is still playing with Bonamassa Blues of Desperation.
+Wynans had previously played keyboards on Bonamassa's 2014 album Different Shades of Blue and on his "Muddy Wolf" tour, where Bonamassa played songs originally recorded by Muddy Waters and Howlin' Wolf.
+Wynans made his first in-person appearance with Bonamassa on his winter 2016 tour and featured on his album.
+He continued touring with the blues rocker through 2025.
+Blues of Desperation.

-In March 2019, his album, Reese Wynans and Friends: Sweet Release, spent two weeks at number 2 in the US Billboard Blues Albums Chart.
+In March 2019, Wynans' album, Reese Wynans and Friends: Sweet Release, spent two weeks at number 2 in the US Billboard Blues Albums Chart.

 In March 2020 Wynans came full circle, replacing the late Gregg Allman on organ for the special The Brothers 50 celebratory concert, that marked 50 years since the formation of the Allman Brothers Band, at Madison Square Garden.